An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Discussion and Implications

 \subsection{The need for follow up surveys and interviews}

 Our study raises many questions concerning what motivates developers when they make decisions concerning documentation, model reuse, and licensing.
 Conversations with Hugging Face developers through surveys and interviews can help to bridge this gap.
 There are numerous key questions such work should consider.
-What factors influence developers when choosing a license for their dataset/model (\Cref{sec:common_licenses})?
-Why do developers so commonly opt to use an ``other'' license (\Cref{sec:common_licenses})?
+What factors influence developers when choosing a license for their dataset/model and what do they believe the scope of that license to be (\Cref{sec:common_licenses})?
+Why do developers so commonly opt to use an \other license (\Cref{sec:common_licenses})?
 What motivates developers to multi-license a model/dataset and what is the intention behind the license interaction (\Cref{sec:multilicensing})?
 Why do so few developers fine-tuning the \model{llama3} model comply with the naming requirements imposed by the \license{llama3} license (\Cref{sec:naming_requirements})?
 What is the primary motivation for developers to write documentation for their models?
 For each of the various stakeholders in the space (model owners, fine-tuners, and users), which metadata fields do they perceive as most important?
 Why are some models listed as datasets (\Cref{sec:models_as_data})?
 Answers to these questions will inform how future tools, practices, techniques, and even educational materials should be developed to have maximal impact on the emerging ML community.